maisumvictor/kadmos-devops-challenge/README.md

 ## Tooling decision:

 **Kubernetes** <br>
-In order to run the kubernetes I choose to use Kind.
-The cluster configuration can be found at the Kubernetes directory at get-start.md
+In order to run the kubernetes I choose to use GKE.
+But it possible to run over kind.
+The config file for kind can be found here[kubernetes/cluster-config.yaml]

 **Terraform**
 Initialy I think to run terraform over GCP.